brandonson/evict/README.md

 --------
 #### General

-All commands will ignore unknown arguments, except the default-xxx commands which take only 0 or 1 argument.
+Many commands will ignore unknown arguments, except the default-xxx commands which take only 0 or 1 argument.

 For commands that take an <issue-id> argument, that argument is the last